 He wished to God he could have seen Marissa again.

-When Marissa slipped back into the hideout just shy of midnight, she thought it would have been pitch back inside.
+When Marissa slipped back into the hideout just shy of midnight, she thought it would be pitch black inside.

 Scarlett, the resident mother had returned, her thick, burgundy curls bouncing wildly as she lashed out at Marissa.
 Aiden, of course, was buried in the laptop, uncaring of the commotion.